L-o-A/SmartContracts/contracts/Readme.txt

 list(nftContract, tokenId, price)
     - requires contract address, token id, price
+    - checks if price provided is atleast 1 wei and listing fee is greater than 0
+    - checks if balance of tokens is greater than listing fee
     - list nft/capsule of provided id in market at provided price

 unlist(itemId)